-- GeoLife Trajectory Dataset [159]: a GPS trajectory dataset from Microsoft Research GeoLife project [153], collected by 182 users from April 2007 to August 2012.
-The dataset has been used to estimate the similarity between users [54], which enables friend and location recommendations [154][155].
-It was also used by Chen et al. [21] for studying the problem of finding the nearest trajectory to a sequence of query points. - T-Drive Taxi Trajectories [160]: A sample of trajectories from Microsoft Research T-Drive project [123], generated by over 10,000 taxicabs in a week of 2008 in Beijing.
-The full dataset was used to suggest the practically fastest driving directions to normal drivers [124][125], recommend passenger-pickup location for taxi drivers [127][130], enable dynamic taxi ridesharing [65][66], glean the problematic design in a city's transportation network [151], and identify urban functional regions [122]. - GPS Trajectory with Transportation Labels [161]: Each trajectory has a set of transportation mode labels, such as driving, taking a bus, riding a bike and walking.
-The dataset can be used to evaluate trajectory classification and activity recognition [149][146]. - Check-in Data from Location-based Social Networks [162]: The dataset consists of the check-in data generated by over 49,000 users in New York City and 31,000 users in Los Angeles as well as the social structure of the users.
-Each check-in includes a venue ID, the category of the venue, a timestamp, and a user ID.
-As the check-in data of a user can be regarded as a low-sampling-rate trajectory, this dataset has been used to study the uncertainty of trajectories [105] and evaluate location recommendation [5].

-- Hurricane trajectories [163]: This dataset is provided by the National Hurricane Service (NHS), containing 1,740 trajectories of Atlantic Hurricanes (formally defined as tropical cyclone) from 1851 to 2012.
+- -GeoLife Trajectory Dataset [GeoLife Data]: a GPS trajectory dataset from Microsoft Research GeoLife project [Zheng et al. 2010d], collected by 182 users from April 2007 to August 2012.
+The dataset has been used to estimate the similarity between users [Li et al. 2008], which enables friend and location recommendations [Zheng and Xie 2011b; Zheng et al. 2009c].
+It was also used by Chen et al. [2010] for studying the problem of finding the nearest trajectory to a sequence of query points. - -T-Drive Taxi Trajectories [T-Drive Data]: A sample of trajectories from Microsoft Research T-Drive project [Yuan et al. 2010a], generated by over 10,000 taxicabs in a week of 2008 in Beijing.
+The full dataset was used to suggest the practically fastest driving directions to normal drivers [Yuan et al. 2011a, 2013a], recommend passenger-pickup location for taxi drivers [Yuan et al. 2011a; Yuan et al. 2015], enable dynamic taxi ride-sharing [Ma et al. 2013; Ma et al. 2015], glean the problematic design in a city's transportation network [Zheng et al. 2011a], and identify urban functional regions [Yuan et al. 2012]. - -GPS Trajectory with Transportation Labels [Trajectory with transportation modes]: Each trajectory has a set of transportation mode labels, such as driving, taking a bus, riding a bike, and walking.
+The dataset can be used to evaluate trajectory classification and activity recognition [Zheng et al. 2008a, 2008b]. - -Check-in Data from Location-based Social Networks [User check-in data]: The dataset consists of the check-in data generated by over 49,000 users in New York City and 31,000 users in Los Angeles as well as the social structure of the users.
+Each check-in includes a venue ID, the category of the venue, a time stamp, and a user ID.
+As the check-in data of a user can be regarded as a low-sampling-rate trajectory, this dataset has been used to study the uncertainty of trajectories [Wei et al. 2012] and evaluate location recommendation [Bao et al. 2012]. - -Hurricane Trajectories [Hurricane trajectory (HURDAT)]: This dataset is provided by the National Hurricane Service (NHS), containing 1,740 trajectories of Atlantic Hurricanes (formally defined as tropical cyclone) from 1851 to 2012.
 NHS also provides annotations of typical hurricane tracks for each month throughout the annual hurricane season that spans from June to November.
-The dataset can be used to test trajectory clustering and uncertainty. - The Greek truck trajectories [164]: This dataset contains 1,100 trajectories from 50 different trucks delivering concrete around Athens, Greece.
-It was used to evaluate trajectory pattern mining task in [34]. - Movebank animal tracking data [165]: Movebank is a free, online database of animal tracking data, helping animal tracking researchers to manage, share, protect, analyze, and archive their data.
+The dataset can be used to test trajectory clustering and uncertainty.

+- -The Greek Truck Trajectories [The Greek Trucks Dataset]: This dataset contains 1,100 trajectories from 50 different trucks delivering concrete around Athens, Greece.
+It was used to evaluate trajectory pattern mining task in Giannotti et al. [2007]. - -Movebank Animal Tracking Data [Movebank data]: Movebank is a free, online database of animal tracking data, helping animal tracking researchers to manage, share, protect, analyze, and archive their data.

-When needing massive trajectories to test the efficiency of a method, we can generate synthetic trajectories based on traffic generators, e.g. BerlinMod [29] and Thomas-Brinkhoff [10].
-There is also a web-based interface, called MNTG [70], which supports the two traffic generators to work on any arbitrary road networks.
-Ma et al. [66] build a taxi ride request simulator based on the pickup and drop-off points of the real taxi trajectories generated in Beijing.
-The simulator is used to test the efficiency of a taxi ride sharing service.
+When needing massive trajectories to test the efficiency of a method, we can generate synthetic trajectories based on traffic generators, for example, BerlinMod [Duntgen et al. 2009] and Thomas-Brinkhoff [Brinkhoff and Str 2002].
+There is also a webbased interface, called MNTG [Mokbel et al. 2014], which supports the two traffic generators to work on any arbitrary road networks.
+Ma et al. [2015] build a taxi ride request simulator based on the pickup and drop-off points of the real taxi trajectories generated in Beijing.
+The simulator is used to test the efficiency of a taxi ride-sharing service.

-10.2 Conferences and Journals Concerning Trajectories
+10.2.
+Conferences and Journals Concerning Trajectories